hcamdclk8/hcamdclk8.github.io/_posts/exp.md

 ## Designing and Testing Air Quality Meter ##

 My previous post detailed why I chose Alexa to build final Bloc project and rational why I picked air quality meter as my skill to work on.
 On this post, I will share the 'how' by sharing what went on as I built and tested this skill.
-The prevailing approach and guiding principle I utilized was K.I.S.S. - Keep It Simple Sam which is a life philosophy that I adhere to.
+The prevailing approach and guiding principle I utilized was K.I.S.S. - Keep It Simple Stupid which is a life philosophy that I adhere to.

 1. Choose a service